-The caddy doesn’t have an open end like other models we’ve covered — when the doors close, you won’t be able to see the cup of the plunger.
-The doors open automatically when you pull the plunger out and close the same way when you drop it back in.
+Unlike most models, the caddy doesn’t leave the end of the plunger exposed so you won’t be able to see the cup while it is stored.
+It opens automatically when you pull the plunger out and closes the same way when you place it back in.

 Works on Most Toilet Types

-OXO offers buyers a satisfaction guarantee.
-So if you find yourself disappointed in your plunger, you can contact the manufacturer for a return, refund or replacement.
+OXO offers a customer satisfaction guarantee.
+If you encounter any issues with your plunger, you can contact the manufacturer for a return, refund, or replacement.